opsdroid/opsdroid/docs/configuration-reference.md

 ## Module options

+### Install Location

 All modules are installed from git repositories.
 By default if no additional options are specified opsdroid will look for the repository at `https://github.com/opsdroid/<moduletype>-<modulename>.git`.

-However if you wish to install a module from a different location you can specify the some more options.
+However if you wish to install a module from a different location you can specify one of the following options.

-### Git Repository
+#### Git Repository

 A git url to install the module from.